pastorhudson/Wirecast-Discord-Automated-Shot-Caller/README.md

-# cbc-media_team-bot
+# Wirecast Discord Automated Shot Caller
-This is a bot for the media team discord to announce camera shots from wirecast/streamdeck
+This project enables wirecast to automatically call shots on a Discord Audio Channel.